-The Print Custom Set Values option on the Configuration Management menu allows you to print any or all of the configurations shown above.
+The Print Custom Set Values selection on the Configuration Management menu allows you to print any or all of the configurations shown above.
 The default setting, "Current Custom Set," will print the same information as pressing the Printer Configuration key.
-The Current Custom Set is the same as the Factory Default configuration until you begin modifying the printer configuration.
+The Current Custom Set is the Power On configuration until you begin modifying the printer configuration.

-Unless it is a custom/preloaded set, a custom set does not exist until you save configuration parameters to it.
+Custom sets 1 through 4 do not exist until you save configuration parameters to them.
 You must define and save a custom set before you can print it.